-As you build elements in your course (such as assignments or quizzes), you will want to grades to be properly recorded.
-If you create Moodle activities that are graded, these will create corresponding grade items (columns) in the gradebook.
-These grade items will automatically populate scores as you grade activities.
-You may also need to create custom items in your gradebook such as extra columns to record additional grades (for example, if you administer an offline midterm exam).
+When you add activities such as assignments or quizzes to a Moodle course, corresponding grade items (columns) are added to the course gradebook.
+Moodle also lets you add custom items to your gradebook such as extra columns to record additional grades (for example, if you administer an offline midterm exam).
 In both of these cases, it's fine to build your gradebook as you go, but when it's time to calculate final grades, the organization of these items is essential to making sure you get the right results.

-The simplest way to calculate grades is to let Moodle handle the calculation.
+The simplest way to calculate grades is to let Moodle handle calculations.
 Moodle has built-in calculations (called aggregations) to compute the score for the entire course (and sub-totals if you need them).
-Moodle can do any of the following: Sum of grades used in previous versions of Moodle), Mean of grades, and Custom weights (weights are applied to individual items or categories as a percentage of the total grade).
+Moodle can aggregate grades as Natural weights (which replaces Sum of grades used in previous versions of Moodle), Mean of grades, and Custom weights (where weights are applied to individual items or categories as a percentage of the total grade).
 You can also create a custom formula if you require additional operations.

 At the end of the term, you can easily transfer grades from the Moodle gradebook to your SPIRE grade roster.
 Moodle will convert numerical grades to letter grades using a scale of your choosing.
 After importing grades into Spire, you can still edit grades before they are approved and submitted to the Registrar.

 By changing settings in your gradebook, you can control how grades are displayed to students, including showing grades as a numeric score (Real), percentage, or letter.
 By default, Moodle activities use the Grade type of Points, with the maximum points set at 100.

 If you want alternative methods for evaluating student work, Moodle supports grading with rubrics and non-numeric scales.